Here is fresh taste of turnip green kimchi; the kimchi of autumn.

 In order to make the seasoning paste, I like to use bunch of fresh red chili this time.
 Turnip greens will go so well with the fresh taste of red chili.
 However, you will still need some Korean dried chili flakes, though, but not as much.

-You will also need to make rice glue.
+You will also need to make rice paste.
 A form of starch will help feed good bacteria to grow during the fermentation.
 If you don’t want to make rice glue, you can use some leftover cooked rice instead.
 Check this Easy Cabbage Kimchi recipe for the idea.

 I like to puree the onion, garlic, ginger, shrimp sauce, and the red chili in a blender.
 Add a little bit of stock to help the blade to run at the beginning.